1954

 Year 1

-During the same era, Catholics in Georgia often faced discrimination from members of other Christian denominations.
-To ensure access to Catholic education, the Diocese of Savannah-Atlanta began establishing schools for Catholic families.
-In 1952, diocesan representatives visited Hapeville, then a rapidly growing city, and found that about one hundred Catholic families expressed interest in a parochial school.
-Construction began in 1953, and on September 19, 1954, the school was formally dedicated.
-Named for the apostle John, the school opened with approximately 100–120 students in grades one through seven and was staffed by the Sisters of Mercy.
-Interestingly, its original colors were red and white, and its abbreviated name was "SJS" for "St. John School" rather than the "SJE" today.
+During this same period, Catholics in Georgia often experienced discrimination from members of other Christian groups.
+To make sure Catholic children could receive a Catholic education, the Diocese of Savannah-Atlanta began opening their own schools.
+In 1952, representatives from the diocese visited Hapeville, which was growing quickly, and found that about one hundred Catholic families were interested in a parish school.
+Construction began in 1953, and the school was officially dedicated on September 19, 1954.
+The school was named after the apostle John and opened with about 100 to 120 students in grades one through seven.
+It was staffed by the Sisters of Mercy.
+At that time, the school’s colors were red and white, and it was called “SJS,” short for St. John School, instead of the “SJE” name used today.

 The Feeder System